 It is thought that dust obscuration makes the first 1-2 Myr after stellar birth inaccessible to detailed age-dating; however, we know that in these first few years, O-type stars tend to dominate the luminosity of starburst galaxies.
 In our simulations, there is not much observable difference in emission lines’ peak equivalent widths evident between 0 and 2 Myr for different evolutionary tracks since all of our tracks start similarly.
 While most emission lines strengths remain constant, weak optical high-ionization emission lines undergo the some change in emission over this period of time.
 For example, Ne III 3343, He II 4686, and Ar IV 4740 all change substantially (ranging from a decrease of 0.75 dex and 0.4 dex between 0 and 2 Myr).

+[WHAT HAPPENS AT 2-4 MYR?]

 4.3.2 4-6 Myr

 As the hot, young starburst ages to 4-6 Myr, stellar wind lines dominate the emission in the wavelength region from 1200 to 2000 Å, include UV carbon and oxygen emission lines.
-Generally, the optical and IR region lack features from hot stars but the UV emission lines tend to remain strong.In our simulations of the Padova instantaneous track, the UV emission lines decrease on the order of 0.5-1 dex from 4-6 Myr.
+Generally, the optical and IR region lack features from hot stars but the UV emission lines tend to remain strong.
+[DO YOU MEAN FEATURES PRESENT FROM STELLAR ATMOSPHERES OR INTERSTELLAR CLOUDS?]
+In our simulations of the Padova instantaneous track, the UV emission lines decrease on the order of 0.5-1 dex from 4-6 Myr.
 The optical, IR, and IR fine structure line emission (for the same SFH) decrease on the order of 1.0-1.5 dex.
 The Padova and Geneva continuous, however, tracks do not show much difference between bands of emission lines through age.

 Since they measure the ratio of the young, ionizing over the old, non-ionizing stellar population, the equivalent widths of many of the strong hydrogen recombination lines like Hα, Hβ, or Brγ can be used as age indicators.
 Our simulations fit this trend since our Hα and Hβ emission decreases about an order of magnitude with both instantaneous evolution tracks.
-The effect of age is more pronounced with the Padova instantaneous evolution track than with the Geneva.
+The effect of age is much more pronounced with the Padova instantaneous evolution track than with the Geneva.

-4.3.3 8 Myr
+4.3.3 6-8 Myr